 Piezoelectricity is a phenomenon which means that there is a coupling between the electrical and the mechanical state of the material.
-When a piece of piezoelectric material is mechanically deformed, e.g. compressed, a current will flow and charge its faces. and vice versa, it will be deformed when exerted to an electrical field.
+When a piece of piezoelectric material is mechanically deformed, e.g. compressed, a current will flow and charge its faces.
+And vice versa, the material will be deformed when exerted to an electrical field.

 The phenomenon was discovered in 1880 by Paul-Jacques Curie, and his younger brother, Pierre, husband of the well-known Marie Curie.
-In addition to the materials already mentioned, there are many more materials that exhibit piezoelectric properties such as sucrose, silk, Rochelle salt, PVDF, and many ceramics.
+In addition to the materials already mentioned, many more materials exhibit piezoelectric properties, for example, sucrose, silk, Rochelle salt, PVDF, and many ceramics.
 But why don’t all materials exhibit this property?
-The reason for that is that a for piezoelectricity to appear, the material must be crystalline but not have a symmetry center.
+The reason for that is that for piezoelectricity to appear, the material must be crystalline but not have a symmetry center.
 Why, we shall soon see.

 Figure 1.
 A schematic illustration of how piezoelectricity works.
 A) in equilibrium, the charges of the unit cell are distributed in such a way that there is no net dipole moment.
 B) When compressed, a net dipole moment arises in the vertical direction.
 C) when stretched, a net dipole moment arises in the horizontal direction.